Investigating a (3+1)D Topological $\theta$-Term in the Hamiltonian Formulation of Lattice Gauge Theories for Quantum and Classical Simulations: (3+1)D topological terms in the Hamiltonian formulation

 In order to derive the generic structure of the $\theta$-term on the lattice in the Hamiltonian formulation, one can start with Peskin's original lattice definition of the topological charge in the Lagrangian formulation~\cite{Peskin1978,DiVecchia:1981aev},

 and perform an expansion of the first plaquette variable,

-However, this naive expansion does not yield the correct prefactor for the $\theta$-term in the Hamiltonian formulation.
-Similarly, a naive expansion of Wilson's lattice action in Eq.~\eqref{eq:Wilson} does not yield the correct prefactors for the electric and magnetic terms of the Kogut-Susskind Hamiltonian in Eq.~\eqref{eq:KogutSusskind}.
+where $a_\mu=a_0$ for $\mu=0$, and $a_\mu=a$ otherwise.
+At first sight, it seems as if this naive expansion does not yield the correct prefactor for the $\theta$-term in the Hamiltonian formulation.
+Similarly, it seems as if a naive expansion of Wilson's lattice action in Eq.~\eqref{eq:Wilson} does not yield the correct prefactors for the electric and magnetic terms of the Kogut-Susskind Hamiltonian in Eq.~\eqref{eq:KogutSusskind}.
 From the transfer matrix derivation in Sec.~\ref{sec:lattice} we know that the magnetic term in the Hamiltonian formulation has the same $1/g^2$ prefactor as in the Lagrangian formulation, but the electric term acquires a $g^2$ prefactor through the Gaussian integration in Eq.~\eqref{eq:Gaussian}.
-Thus, we can infer that for the topological term, which mixes the electric and magnetic components, these two prefactors cancel and we obtain the same coupling constants as in the continuum, which corresponds to $g^2$ as in Eq.~\eqref{eq:theta_term}.
-In order to demonstrate that this is indeed the case (see Eq.~\eqref{eq:top1}), we derive the topological $\theta$-term using the transfer matrix method in the following.
+This apparent deviation can be explained by the fact that the electric fields in the Hamiltonian and Lagrangian formulations are defined differently.\footnote{We thank Artur Avkhadiev for pointing this out.} In particular, these two electric fields are related via $\hat{E}^{b}_{\vec{n},i} = (a^2/g){E}^{b}_{\vec{n},i}$ \cite{PhysRevD.102.094515}.
+In order to demonstrate that this is indeed the case [see Eq.~\eqref{eq:top1}], we will derive the topological $\theta$-term using the transfer matrix method in the following.

 The Euclidean lattice action, including the topological charge in Eq.~\eqref{eq:LTopCharge1} with a vacuum angle $\theta$, is~\cite{bhanot1984lattice}

 where the topological charge picks up a factor of $i$ when going from Minkowski to Euclidean spacetime~\cite{bilal2008lectures}.